 To book as a group we require a minimum of 15 people for the visit, but we request all groups, whatever their size, contact us in advance so we can offer the best experience.
 We ensure a member of the team will meet and greet your group on arrival, and to start you on your day.

-For more details for group bookings in 2019, you can download our Group Visit leaflet.
+For more details for group bookings, please download our Group Visit leaflet.

 On the day of your visit:

 Located in the Visitor Centre, groups are welcome to use our Tearoom at their leisure or pre-book their catering for their visit.

 We may request groups pre-book their catering for visits on certain weekdays or high season dates.
 For more information, please contact us to find out about the type of visit we can offer your group.